Habemus papam: Other variations

+Examples

 The following are examples of how the names were announced as noted on existing videos and recordings.
 The case and inclusion or exclusion of numeral for the papal names are noted.

 Evolution of the formula

 From the beginning, the Habemus papam did not follow a strict formula, but varied in considerable form for many years.
 The table shows selected announcements given since the 1484 papal conclave.